gnmyt/AutoResponder-Integration/README.md

 This project also supports commands.
 That means that you create your own custom commands that happen after the responder sent us the command.
 You can use the `ResponderGroupCommand` or the `ResponderChatCommand` to handle those commands.
 If you want to learn more, check out the [CommandExample](src/examples/java/CommandExample.java)

+#### 7. Secondary use
+You use the AutoResponder app as main place of your rules, any you only want to react to all commands?
+No problem.
+Just create a new rule and set your command prefix before the "*".
+The responder will thn only react if the message is a command

 ## Other examples